stefania-radu/pixel-semantic/scripts/monte_carlo/README.md

 [Outputs](results/mask_experiment):
 - line plot for loss in terms of mask ratio, where each line is a language/dataset (mean values are computed)

+Interpretation:

+- Loss increases with the mask ratio because the model was trained to reconstruct the image with a ratio of 0.25.
+- GLUE contains only English data which the model was pretrained on, so the loss is lower

 <p align="middle">
  <img src="results/mask_experiment/Mask_Loss_tasks_line_plot.png" width="800" height="400"></img>
 </p>

+Interpretation:

+- The languages with the highest loss also have a very different script from English: Korean, Arabic and Chinese
+- English has the lowest loss, followed by Indonesian which has a Latin script too

 <p align="middle">